CkBcDD/PowerShell-Cleanup-Automation/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contributing
+This repo is made under the help from ChatGPT.

 Feel free to open issues and submit pull requests.
 Contributions are welcome!

 Contact